 HTTP/1.1 200 OK, tells us the status of the request.
 (If you change the method, you’ll get back a different status code.)

-With a GET request, it’s pretty easy to tell if the request is successful or not because you get back something in the response.
+With a GET request, it’s pretty easy to tell if the request is successful because you get back the expected response.

 Most REST APIs follow a standard protocol for response headers.
 For example,